hbgit/Map2Check/CODE_OF_CONDUCT.md

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+## Conflict Resolution

+We do not believe that all conflict is bad; healthy debate and disagreement often yield positive results.
+However, it is never okay to be disrespectful or to engage in behavior that violates the project’s code of conduct.

+If you see someone violating the code of conduct, you are encouraged to address the behavior directly with those involved.
+Many issues can be resolved quickly and easily, and this gives people more control over the outcome of their dispute.
+If you are unable to resolve the matter for any reason, or if the behavior is threatening or harassing, report it.
+We are dedicated to providing an environment where participants feel welcome and safe.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,